fieldtrip/website/workshop/leuven2019.md

 save sourcemodel sourcemodel;

 ##  9. Compute the leadfield
+We will now compute the lead field for every source in the source model.

 	cfg = [];
 	cfg.grid = sourcemodel;
 	cfg.vol= headmodel_bem;
 	cfg.elec = elec;
 	leadfield_bem = ft_prepare_leadfield(cfg);

+  This is the step for creating a forward model.
+We could now use the lead fields of each source to do the inverse modeling!

 ## 10. Further tasks